Cricket News Craig Overton Mankad in Somerset vs Warwickshire County Cricket News | ExBulletin

 Sam Hain has done the most damage for Warwickshire and won’t be back out at 83 on Wednesday night.

-The term Mankading used when a bowler runs out of a non-striker before the delivery was coined 70 years ago when Indian great Vinoo Mankad Bill Brown twice out of the way at the bowler’s end during the Indian tour of Australia in 1947.
-It has remained a division in the sports ever since.
+The term “Mankading” — used when a bowler runs out of a non-striker before giving birth — was coined 70 years ago when Indian great Vinoo Mankad Bill Brown swerved twice at the bowler’s end during India’s 1947 tour of Australia. went. has been divisive in the sport ever since.

 |